prioneto/prioneto/README.md

-👨‍💻 Computer Science Student | University of Twente
+👨‍💻 Technical Computer Science Student | University of Twente

 Hello there!
 I'm Dimitris, a dedicated student pursuing a degree in Technical Computer Science at the University of Twente.
 With a deep-rooted passion for programming, I love exploring the intricate world of computer science and turning ideas into reality.